 The Well-being Award for Schools

-Throughout the accreditation process we will be working to demonstrate:
+Throughout the award accreditation process we will be working to demonstrate:

 We have set up a new well-being team who will be auditing existing practice, developing an action plan and implementing the necessary improvements to help us to become even better at supporting emotional well-being and mental health across the whole school community.

-We also have a team of Pupil Well-being Champions.
-The role of a Well-being Champions is to help and support by:
+We plan to have a team of Pupil Well-being Champions.
+The role of a Well-being Champions will be to help and support by:

 Mental Health & Well-being Statement